Kindergarten Reading Curriculum

 Phonemic Awareness

-At the kindergarten level, we teach basic phonemes and have students practice manipulating them within words (adding, subtracting, or switching sounds).
+At the kindergarten level, we teach basic phonemes and have students practice manipulating them within words (adding, subtracting, or substituting sounds).
 Phonemic awareness is essential to being able to sound out unfamiliar words rather than just guessing at them.
 That’s why we prioritize it from the youngest grades.

 Phonics

-In addition to teaching phonemic awareness, we offer a robust phonics curriculum for our kindergarten students.
-Whereas phonemic awareness deals with speech sounds, phonics deals with letter-sound correspondence.
 Phonics helps kids understand digraphs like /ch/ and /th/.
-It also explains rules, such as why having an E at the end of “same” causes the A to say /ae/.
-With daily practice on phonics, consonant and vowel patterns and the rules of the English language become second nature—not something students have to work to figure out with each new word.
+It also explains rules, such as why having an E at the end of “same” causes the A to say its name.
+With daily practice on phonics, the rules of the English language become second nature—not something students have to work to figure out with each new word.

 Comprehension